Welcome to Tamworth Shukokai Karate club

 Shukokai, as taught by Chojiro Tani, had a distinctive double hip twist creating a motion that ensured that punches were delivered using the big muscles of the upper leg and with body rotation.
 Shigeru Kimura was not happy that this produced the fastest or strongest technique.
 In 1966 he left Japan and spent 3 years travelling throughout Africa and Europe studying and refining his techniques.
 These techniques also stressed rotation, utilising the strongest muscles but was also faster, saving time by having the body already rotated in the ready stance.

-Sensei Malcolm Hudson is a direct student Sensei Kimura.
+Sensei Malcolm Hudson is a direct student of Sensei Shigeru Kimura, Sensei Terry Pottage and Sensei Eddie Daniels.

 Fully insured • Enhanced CRB/DBS checked • First aid certified • Attend regular child protection courses